Georges Méliès: Later film career and decline

 Méliès resumed filmmaking in the autumn of 1909 and produced nine films, including Whimsical Illusions, in which he presents a magical effect on stage.
 At the same time, Gaston Méliès had moved the Méliès Manufacturing Company to Fort Lee, New Jersey.
 In 1910, Gaston established the Star Film Ranch, a studio in San Antonio, Texas, where he began to produce Westerns.
 By 1911, Gaston had renamed his branch of Star Films American Wildwest Productions, and opened a studio in Southern California.
 He produced over 130 films from 1910 to 1912, and he was the primary source for fulfilling Star Films' obligation to Thomas Edison's company.
 From 1910 to 1912, Georges Méliès produced very few films.

 In 1910, Méliès temporarily stopped making films because he preferred to create a big magic show Les Fantômes du Nil, and he went on an expansive tour in Europe and North Africa.
-Later that year, Star Films signed an agreement with the Gaumont Film Company to distribute all of its films.
+Later that year, Star Films signed an agreement with Gaumont to distribute all of its films.
 In the autumn of 1910, Méliès made a deal with Charles Pathé that destroyed his film career.
 Méliès accepted a large amount of money to produce films, and in exchange, Pathé Frères distributed and reserved the right to edit these films.
 Pathé also held the deed to both Méliès's home and his Montreuil studio as part of the deal.
 Méliès immediately began production on more elaborate films, and the two that he produced in 1911 were Baron Munchausen's Dream and The Diabolical Church Window.
 Despite the extravagance of these féeries that had been extremely popular just a decade before, both films failed financially.